 The labs are pulling out every trick in the book, including gene editing to create super-coral.

 The Coral Restoration Foundation is on the frontlines of efforts to save coral reefs, particularly in the Florida Keys.
 The team came together in 2007 in response to the widespread loss of coral in the Florida Reef Tract, the third largest barrier reef in the world.

 They've essentially built a massive nursery for coral, where they grow coral on over 400 "trees" suspended in the water.
-These trees made of PVC pipes and fiberglass help accelerate the growth rate of coral two to four times faster than they'd grow in a reef, depending on the species.
+The trees, made of PVC pipes and fiberglass, help accelerate the growth rate of coral two to four times faster than they'd grow in a reef, depending on the species.